noam87/noamswebsite/content/r/mob.md

 rtags = ["social", "individuality"]
 +++

-There's a funny contradiction with supposed anti-authoritarians who revel in the chaos of mobs: what more intractably illegitimate form of authority exists than that of a mob?
+There's a funny contradiction with anti-authoritarians who revel in the chaos of mobs: what more intractably illegitimate form of authority exists than that of a mob?